open-feature/spec/specification/glossary.md

 ### Feature Flag SDK

 The libraries used by the Application Author to implement feature flags in their application or service.
 The interfaces defined in these libraries adhere to the Feature Flag API.

+### Client-Side SDK

+An SDK which is built for usage in client applications (e.g. single-page web applications), and typically uses the [static-context paradigm](#static-context-paradigm).

+### Server-Side SDK

+An SDK which is built for usage in server applications (e.g. REST services), and typically uses the [dynamic-context paradigm](#dynamic-context-paradigm).

 ### Feature Flag API